GenesioValois/CurrencyConverter/README.md

 # CurrencyConverter
-Rails app that converter a currency to another.
+Rails app that exchange a currency to another.